suisuyy/ctest/README.md

 # ctest
-for test c language feature in vscode
+for test  language feature in vscode

 test dillinger